htcondor/htcondor/docs/version-history/lts-versions-23-0.rst

   This can be useful when developing such a script. jira:`2014`

+- Added new tool *condor_test_token*, which will create a SciToken with configurable contents (including issuer) which will be accepted for a short period of time by the local HTCondor daemons.
+  :jira:`1115`

 Bugs Fixed:

 - Fixed a bug where the *blahpd* would incorrectly believe that an LSF